JessePrince/metadit/README.md

 - 🕹️ Coarse to fine condition injection in DiT and contrastively pre-trained spectrum encoder empowers strong performance of MetaDiT!

 ## 🔉 News
+- [2025.11.28] 🚀 We're excited to release the training script!
+While we're still in the process of refactoring the codebase, the current version is functional and sufficient for model training.
+Please note that the code quality isn't optimal at this stage.
+We're actively working on improvements and will release a completely refactored, production-ready version in a new branch in the near future.
+Stay tuned for updates!
 - [2025.11.08] 🎉 Our paper is accepted by AAAI 2026, we are about to refactor this code base for better readability!
 - [2025.08.02] 🔥 We release the first version of our code!
 We will add more comments and optimize the code structure in the future!